wouterbulten/wouterbulten.github.io/_posts/tech/2019-10-17-home-automation-setup-docker-compose.md

 categories: blog tech
 tags: [home automation, home assistant, docker]
 published: true
-description: "Docker Compose is an easy way to setup your home automation system."
+description: "Docker-compose is a convenient way to setup and configure your home automation system.
+In this post, I describe my setup and the configuration needed to run the containers."
 include_ha_series: true
 lazyload: true
 ---